Belmont Park 2016 Spring/Summer and Fall Championship Meet

 Breakfast at Belmont

 Breakfast at Belmont is a program that enables families to enjoy good food at very reasonable prices while watching Thoroughbreds train in the morning.
-The program is every weekend and holiday during the 2015 Belmont Spring/Summer meeting (April 29 – July 19) and every weekend in September during the Fall Championship meet that opens on September 11.
 After breakfast, fans are invited to take a free tram ride (weather permitting) through the stable area, enjoy a free Paddock Show and participate in a free Starting Gate demonstration.

-Schedule Note: No Breakfast at Belmont on Belmont Stakes Day.
-No tram ride Memorial Day.
-The optional quick-service breakfast buffet includes coffee, tea, and juices and is available through 9:30 a.m in the trackside Belmont Cafe located on the 1st floor of Clubhouse.
+The optional quick-service breakfast buffet includes coffee, tea, and juices and is available through 9:30 am in the trackside Belmont Cafe located on the 1st floor of Clubhouse.